zpconn/rainfall/README.md

 is such that there are no ambiguities in this process.
 Morever, assume each cell has only four neighbors (E,W,N,S).

 A sink is a cell with the property that water never flows away from it.
 A basin is a maximal subset of the grid consisting entirely of sinks.
-Observe that the grid is thereby partitioned into basins.
 Determine the sizes of the basins.